shawlab-moffitt/PATH-SURVEYOR-Suite/7-PATH-SURVEYOR-Docker/README.md

 ### Use

 The app will then be accessible through a local instance.
-In your browser you can type http://127.0.0.1:3838 and the application will load.
+In your browser you can type http://127.0.0.1:3838 (Windows) or http://0.0.0.0:3838 (Mac and Linux) and the application will load.

 ## Save